-- 830 Counted Cross Stitch on 14 count Aida cloth: Must have an embroidered area equivalent to 5" x 7" or larger. - 831 Counted Cross Stitch using Waste Canvas: Must have an embroidered area equivalent to 5" x 7" or larger. - 832 Huck Embroidery: Huck embroidery on huck towel/toweling creating a minimum 2-inch wide border design. - 833 Swedish Weaving: Swedish weaving on monk's cloth creating a minimum of

-6-inch wide border design.
+- 830 Counted Cross Stitch on 14 count Aida cloth: Must have an embroidered area equivalent to 5" x 7" or larger. - 831 Counted Cross Stitch using Waste Canvas: Must have an embroidered area equivalent to 5" x 7" or larger. - Huck Embroidery: Huck embroidery on huck towel/toweling creating a minimum 2-inch wide border design or even-weave fabric such as Aida cloth.
+Embroidered area equivalent to 3" x 3" or larger.
+Such as bookmark, mug rug. - 833 Swedish Weaving: Swedish weaving on monk's cloth creating a minimum of 6-inch wide border design.